pbordell/elastich-docker-springboot/README.md

 # Microservice users
 ## Description
-This project is a dockerized ELK stack for Galileu use
+This project is a dockerized ELK stack for consuming application

 ## Getting started
 ### Prerequisites